niklasknoell/Microsat-gps-sim/README.md

 Microsat engineering GNSS simulator

-Tasks:
+Task Distribution:
-- Create trajectory in csv based on TLEs (basically done by Bas)
+- Create trajectory in csv based on TLEs (Bas)
+- gps-sdr-sim (Niklas)
-- recompile gps-sdr-sim for longer runtimes (done locally, need to check on the machine in the lab)
+- recompile gps-sdr-sim for longer runtimes (done locally, need to check on the machine in the lab) (Niklas)
+- run the sdr to gnss receiver and record output in NMEA format (Maurits)
+- parse NMEA format (Maurits)
-- run the sdr to gnss receiver and record output in NMEA/binary format
+- run the sdr to gnss receiver and record output in binary format (Mattias)
-- parse NMEA an binary format
+- parse binary format (Mattias)
-- write analysis program to compare trajectory input and gnss receiver output
+- write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error (Bas)